Lenders Mortgage Insurance FAQs

 Is the premium refundable?

 A partial refund of the Lenders Mortgage Insurance premium may be applicable if the loan is repaid within the first two years.
 Sometimes a partial refund is not payable as a lower Lenders Mortgage Insurance premium may have been charged to you upfront.
 This varies by lender, so please speak to your lender to find out what arrangements they have in place.
+Other conditions may also apply.
+Please speak to your lender for further details.

 How is Lenders Mortgage Insurance arranged?